 New licensure rules in Oregon now allow teachers to "accept any instructional assignment from prekindergarten through grade 12 within the scope of the subject-matter endorsement(s)."

 The new administrative rules, which are effective January 1, 2016, indicate that "the scope of the endorsement shall be determined by the National Center for Educational Statistics (NCES) course codes associated with the endorsement."
-Because the elementary endorsement chart lists core content subjects and self-contained course codes through grade 8, it appears middle school teachers can teach grades 7 and 8 in a self-contained classroom.
+Because the elementary endorsement chart lists core content subjects and self-contained course codes through grade 8, it appears elementary teachers can teach grades 7 and 8 in a self-contained classroom.

 The new administrative rules outline the requirements for Foundational level endorsements in: English Language Arts, Math, Science and Social Studies, which were formerly the middle school level endorsements.